Jean-Paul Rodrigue (2013), New York:

 act as connectors between clusters.

-Several critiques have been addressed to such indexes as
+Several critiques have been made towards such indexes as

 they do not always take into account the real length, quality,